DrKain/tidy-url/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!
+Contributions, issues and feature requests are welcome and greatly appreciated!
 Feel free to check [issues page](https://github.com/DrKain/tidy-url/issues).
+If you find a website that is not supported, please create an issue and I'll be more than happy to add it.

 ## 👤 Author